simonmichael/hledger/bin/README.md

 Miscellaneous hledger add-ons, bash scripts, example make rules, etc.
-Note, things in this directory are not continually tested and can be incomplete or out of date.
+Things in this directory can be unfinished or out of date.

 ## hledger scripts